19hours/sg-statutes/Acts/Currency Act.md

 [11/82; 3/91; 25/2002]

-(3) Mutilated currency notes or coins, or curency notes or coins that have been illegally dealt with, shall be repossessed by any officer of the Authority or other person authorised by the Authority when tendered to the Authority or such person, as the case may be.
+(3) Mutilated currency notes or coins, or currency notes or coins that have been illegally dealt with, shall be repossessed by any officer of the Authority or other person authorised by the Authority when tendered to the Authority or such person, as the case may be.

 [3/91; 47/98; 25/2002]